skx/esp8266/epaper-web-image/README.md

 # epaper-web-image

-This directory contains code to retrieve an image over HTTP/HTTPS and display it upon a 4.2" epaper display.
+This directory contains code to retrieve a collection of image-data from a remote HTTP-site and display it upon a 4.2" epaper display.

 ## How it works